Regional Air Quality

 Oil and gas development has become a major contributor to air pollution in the intermountain west.
 Parts of rural Colorado now violate federal ozone standards, largely because of drilling.
 Ozone (smog) is linked to respiratory and heart problems and increased mortality for children and the elderly, and degrades visibility.
 Oil and gas development can also release volatile organic compounds on a localized basis, leading to severe health effects.

 WW is leading efforts to reduce air pollution from energy development in our region.
-We achieved a big win in August of this year, with the settlement of our lawsuit against the BLM over drilling projects in the Colorado River Valley.
+We achieved a big win in August 2013, with the settlement of our lawsuit against the BLM over drilling projects in the Colorado River Valley.

 Wilderness Workshop v.
 Crockett, which we filed in 2011 with Earthjustice’s pro bono counsel, contended that from 2006 to 2011 the BLM approved 34 projects in the Colorado River Valley, comprising more than 1,300 wells, with essentially no air quality analysis.
 We claimed that the agency’s Colorado River Valley Field Office simply cut and pasted boilerplate analysis from an environmental impact statement that it did as part of a development plan for the Roan Plateau – a plan that a federal judge sent back to the drawing board because (among other things) it failed to take a hard look at air pollution!
 In short, the BLM has been playing a shell game that has allowed it to approve thousands of new wells without considering the cumulative impacts those wells have on the air we breathe.